 A Summary of Child Car Seat Laws in Florida

-- Florida allows children to sit in the front seat once they reach 6 years (Although this is not recommended until a child reaches the appropriate height to do so safely)
+Florida allows children to sit in the front seat once they reach 6 years (Although this is not recommended until a child reaches the appropriate height to do so safely)

 Florida law requires children ages 0-3 to sit on child restraint devices of a separate carrier or a car’s inbuilt child-safety seat.
 The law does not cover rear-facing seat requirements, however, the Florida Department of Highway Safety and Motor Vehicles says the best car seat should fit your child perfectly.

 The state encourages parents to follow AAP (American Academy of Pediatrics) guidelines.
 The guidelines recommend children should use a rear-facing seat until they are at least 2 years old or until they exceed the car seat manufacturer’s height and weight limits.
 The maximum weight for most seats is at least 20 pounds, although some manufacturers are now making seats that can support infants of up to 40 pounds.
 This means some children may use a rear-facing seat until age 4, which is still recommended by AAP.